California State Taxes Are Among the Highest in the Nation

 California State Income Tax

-The highest rate of 12.3 percent begins at income levels of $526,444 or more as of 2017, and an extra 1-percent surcharge is tacked on to incomes of over $1 million.
-The lowest 1-percent rate is reserved for earners of $7,850 or less in taxable income.
+The highest rate of 13.3 percent begins at incomes of $1 million or more as of 2018.
+The lowest 0 percent rate is reserved for earners of less than $8,223 in taxable income.

-Many of your federal deductions may be limited or disallowed in California, but other state tax credits are available, including an exemption credit for yourself and your dependents, a credit for renters, a credit for single or divorced parents, and a credit for people who have dependent parents.
+Many federal deductions are limited or disallowed in California, but other state tax credits are available, including an exemption credit for yourself and your dependents, a credit for renters, a credit for single or divorced parents, and a credit for people who have dependent parents.

 Capital Gains Tax in California